Nursing Interventions for Acute Pain Management

 Course Highlights

-• In this course we will learn about the different nursing interventions for acute pain, and why it is important for nurses to understand each one.
+• In this course, we will learn about the different nursing interventions for acute pain and why nurses must understand each one.

 • You’ll also learn the basics of opioid medications and why they should be used with caution.

-• You’ll leave this course with a broader understanding of how to effectively manage patients’ pain.
+• You’ll leave this course with a broader understanding of how to manage patients’ pain effectively.

 Introduction

 Most importantly, it is our job as nurses and healthcare providers to help relieve the pain and suffering of the people in our care.
-There are legitimate concerns about the overuse and addictive nature of opioid pain relievers, and thankfully there are many alternative options.
-These non-opioid nursing interventions for acute pain management include non-opioid pain relievers, complementary techniques, and non-medication strategies [17].
+There are legitimate concerns about the overuse and addictive nature of opioid pain relievers, and thankfully, there are many alternative options.
+These non-opioid nursing interventions for acute pain management include non-opioid pain relievers, complementary techniques, and non-medication strategies (17).

 Nurses must regularly assess pain and collaborate with both the patient and provider to ensure that timely access to adequate pain relief is a priority of their care.